oluwaseunadenuga/oluwaseunadenuga1/README.md

 About Me

-I'm a **Senior Cybersecurity Professional** with **5+ years of experience** specialising in vulnerability management, risk assessment and enterprise security solutions.
+I'm a **Cybersecurity Professional** with **over 5 years of experience** specialising in vulnerability management, risk assessment, and enterprise security solutions.
 I focus on implementing comprehensive security frameworks that protect critical business assets and enhance organizational security posture.

 ### Key Specialisations
 - **Vulnerability Management** with Tenable & AWS